Skip to main content

 Career Opportunities

-• NYS initial certified teacher for grades 7-12
+• Certified New York State teacher for grades 7–12

 It’s going really well.
 My mentors are so happy to have our help and I’m getting excellent hybrid and online teaching experience.
 And I benefit from two teachers who are taking the time to give me formal feedback on my work.